In Brief

 Age of Onset

-Misophonia typically develops between ages 8 and 13, though cases have been reported as young as 4 and as late as adulthood.
-Most people recall a specific trigger that marked the beginning.. often a family member's eating sound at the dinner table.
+Misophonia often develops between ages 8 and 13, though cases have been reported as young as 4 and as late as adulthood.
+Many people recall a specific trigger that marked the beginning, often a family member's eating sound at the dinner table.

 Gender Distribution